-We have been sampling and testing for per- and polyfluoroalkyl substances (PFAS) at our sources and at representative locations throughout the distribution system on a semi-annual basis.
-PFAS are man-made chemicals that have been produced and used for decades in connection with non-stick cookware, stain-resistant carpeting and fabrics, food packaging, industrial processes and in fire-fighting foam.
-PFAS are not regulated, although EPA has set a Health Advisory Limit (HAL) of 70 parts per trillion (ppt) for Perfluorooctanoic Acid (PFOA), for Perfluorooctane Sulfonate (PFOS) and for PFOA and PFOS combined.
-The HAL was set to be protective of all consumers, including sensitive subpopulations, with a margin of protection or safety factor.
-Results indicate an average combined PFOA/PFOS value of 7.8 ppt at our sources of supply, with sample results ranging from 3.4 to 15.9 ppt.
-Distribution system sample results indicate an average combined PFOA/PFOS value of 9.0 ppt and a range of 3.5 to 13.5 ppt.
+We have been sampling and testing for per- and polyfluoroalkyl substances (PFAS) at our supplies.
+PFAS are manmade chemicals that have been produced and used for decades in connection with non-stick cookware, stain-resistant carpeting and fabrics, food packaging, industrial processes, and in fire-fighting foam.
+In January 2023, PA DEP published its PFAS MCL Rule, setting MCLs for PFOA and PFOS in drinking water.
+The rule establishes an MCL of 14 ppt for PFOA and 18 ppt for PFAS.
+While the Rule does not require monitoring for these contaminants until 2024, we have been monitoring all of our sources for PFAS for several years.
+Results of 2022 sampling indicate an average of 7.36 ppt for PFOA and an average of 3.90 ppt for PFOS at our sources of supply, with sample results ranging from 2.1 ppt to 12 ppt and 1.3 ppt to 6 ppt, respectively.
+Distribution system sample results indicate an average of 7.17 ppt for PFOA and an average of 4.10 ppt for PFOS, with sample results ranging from 3.2 ppt to 12 ppt and 1.9 ppt to 4.3 ppt, respectively.